Tabrez-dev/STM32-Baremetal-UART-Device-Driver-from-Scratch/README.md

 - **User Experience:** Ensuring the system was responsive and provided clear feedback was crucial, especially in a baremetal environment where the overhead for additional features was minimal.

 ### Conclusion
-The project was a valuable experience in working with low-level hardware and managing the complexities of UART communication, GPIO control, and system clock configuration without relying on external libraries or high-level APIs.
+The project was a valuable experience in working with low-level hardware and managing the complexities of UART communication and GPIO control without relying on external libraries or high-level APIs.
 The challenges encountered primarily involved managing resources (buffering, interrupts) and ensuring that all hardware peripherals were configured and used correctly.
 By overcoming these challenges, I gained deeper insights into embedded systems development and improved my problem-solving skills in baremetal environments.